Pedestrian Ramps Surveyed as of 5/31/2019

-A detailed inventory of our pedestrian ramps is currently underway.
-We are using high definition, street level imagery and ground-based LiDAR technology.
-Car-mounted equipment collects terrain and image information on two or more recorded runs.
-We will complete data collection by October 2019.
+A detailed inventory of New York City’s pedestrian ramps has been completed as of October 2019.
+We used high definition, street level imagery, ground-based LiDAR technology, and car-mounted equipment to collect terrain and image information on two or more recorded runs for the data collection.

 The map below illustrates the location of ramps where a survey of a pedestrian ramp has taken place.
 As of May 31st, 2019 there are a total of 215,416 ramps surveyed across all 5 boroughs.
 For an accessible version of the map visit the Find Surveyed Ramps by Street Intersection section.
 Please note the map does not reflect results of the survey only if a location has had a survey.

 The information above shows locations with existing, surveyed pedestrian ramps.
 If a dot is not shown, the location was not surveyed or has no pedestrian ramps.
 DOT will add additional locations to the map on a rolling basis throughout the ongoing survey.
 Locations that do not have ramps will be evaluated for installation following completion of the survey.
 Please note that this information may contain errors and may not be complete.